-- Incest Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+- Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary mental incapacity. - Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Sexual Intercourse with a person who Is under the statutory age of consent.